 We have services available to help patients and family members who are deaf, hard of hearing, deaf-blind or who don't speak English.
 Please tell your nurse if you need an interpreter, or call 425.688.5304.
-You can have interpreter services at no charge to you.
+Interpreter services are available at no charge to you.
 If you need an assistive device, we have pocket talkers, TTY-phones, video-remote interpreter services and interpreter phones available for you during your stay.